 Also providing mentoring, career counseling, agent search and other advice.
 Comprehensive list of services can be found on this page.

 Interested in booking an in-person presentation of Before You Hit Send or another workshop?
 Visit this page for options.
-Speaker fees and more information available on request.
+Speaker fees and more information available on request via email.

-To book any service, request pricing, ask questions, or receive more information, please email me at angelajameseditor AT gmail.com.
+To book any service, request pricing, ask questions, or receive more information, please email angela AT angelajames.co

 Freelance editor and author career specialist Angela James is a veteran of the fiction publishing industry and has enjoyed nearly 20 years of experience in her field, including successfully launching, building and serving as editorial director for first Samhain Publishing and then Harlequin’s Carina Press for a combined 15 years of editorial lead and strategy experience.